JuliaSmyshnikova/JuliaSmyshnikova/README.md

-- 👋 Hi, I’m @JuliaSmyshnikova
+- 👋 Hi, I’m @JuliaSmyshnikova.I am from UKR.
-- 👀 I’m interested in QA .
+- 👀 I’m interested in such YouTube channels like: engVid: Learn English ,Artsiom Rusau QA Life.
-- 🌱 I’m currently learning QA , SQL.
+- 🌱 I’m currently learning : DobreKursy.it
-- 💞️ I’m looking to collaborate on QA tester Manualny
+- 💞️ I’m looking to collaborate with an excellent company where I will be able to get into IT atmosphere and bring additional value as well the company , as myself.
+-

 <!---